22 Notable alumni of

 -

 Andrea Clearfield is an American composer of contemporary classical music.
-Regularly commissioned and performed by ensembles in the United States and abroad, her works include music for orchestra, chorus, soloists, chamber ensembles, dance, opera, film, and multimedia collaborations.
+Regularly commissioned and performed by ensembles in the United States and internationally, her works include music for opera, orchestra, chorus, soloists, chamber ensembles, dance, film, and multimedia collaborations.
+She is represented by Black Tea Music.

 -